-In accordance with our obligations under the ELOC Purchase Agreement and the Registration Rights Agreement, we have filed the registration statement of which this prospectus forms a part in order to register the resale of up to 5,000,000 ELOC Shares that we may elect, in our sole discretion, to issue and sell to the Investor, from time to time after the Commencement Date upon the terms and subject to the conditions and limitations of the ELOC Purchase Agreement, subject to applicable stock exchange rules.
-Since the consummation of the ELOC Agreement, 580,014 shares of common stock have been sold to the Investor, leaving 4,419,986 shares remaining of the original 5,000,000.
+In accordance with our obligations under the ELOC Purchase Agreement and the Registration Rights Agreement, we have filed the registration statement of which this prospectus forms a part in order to register the resale of up to 10,000,000 ELOC Shares that we may elect, in our sole discretion, to issue and sell to the Investor, from time to time upon the terms and subject to the conditions and limitations of the ELOC Purchase Agreement, subject to applicable stock exchange rules.
+Previously, we have registered the resale of up to 5,000,000 ELOC Shares that we may elect to issue and sell to the Investor pursuant to the ELOC Purchase Agreement.